 Dairy Export Programme

-The Prime Minister committed £1 million to the dairy sector, especially SMEs, at the Farm to Fork Summit hosted at 10 Downing Street in May 2023.
-This is a direct result of the funding and will provide a wide range of targeted support for businesses, through education sessions on how to boost exports and target new markets and trade promotion activity, including an inward buyer trade mission and a UK Dairy Showcase.
+The last government committed £1 million to the dairy sector, especially SMEs at the Farm to Fork Summit hosted at 10 Downing Street in May 2023.
+This programme is a direct result of that funding.
+It provides a wide range of targeted support for businesses, through education sessions on how to boost exports and target new markets and trade promotion activity, including an inward buyer trade mission and a UK Dairy Showcase.
 The Programme was agreed following consultations with UK dairy businesses and industry bodies.
 It is UK-wide and designed to unlock new opportunities for our dairy exports in growth markets around the world.

 Biotechnology and Biological Sciences Research Council

-Through UK Research and Innovation (UKRI)’s Biotechnology and Biological Sciences Research Council (BBSRC), the government funds and supports interdisciplinary research linking agriculture, nutrition and health to food security, environmental sustainability, and biodiversity.
+The government funds and supports interdisciplinary research linking agriculture, nutrition and health to food security, environmental sustainability, and biodiversity.
 In 2023-24, BBSRC funded around £140 million on research to improve crop and livestock health and enhance food safety and nutrition, whilst reducing food loss and waste.
-BBSRC’s wider investments to increase agricultural productivity include the Roslin Institute’s research programmes which have contributed to an estimated ~£18.9bn GVA in 2019-20 through global productivity improvements in agriculture and aquaculture.

 The Farming Advice Service (FAS)

 The Farming Advice Service (FAS) is a national network of qualified, independent advisers from agricultural consultancies and research organisations throughout England funded by the Department for Environment, Food & Rural Affairs (Defra) to help farms understand and meet the regulations that apply to their business.
 It provides free advice confidentially to farmers and land managers in person and over the phone to help them understand farming policy and meet the regulations that apply to their business.
 Farmers can contact them through their main customer service helpline (03000 200 301).
 Call handlers can often resolve common queries or will offer a call-back if they are unable to resolve more complex queries at the first point of contact.
 Lines are open Monday to Friday, 8.30am to 5pm.
 This includes the Rural Payment Service.
-The Government has also worked with the Yellow Wellies charity, to provide advice and information on how to identify potential mental health issues and provide tools for addressing them.
+Regulations for the UK pig sector are in the latter stages of development and are expected to be introduced in Parliament in spring 2025.